Valentino is a historic Italian brand offering a whole array of products – but can we call Valentino a luxury brand?

 The price range of Valentino bags, shoes, and clothes displays how luxurious these goods are.
 Valentino, Valentino Garavani and Valentino R.E.D fashion lines are available in the United States from most major online retailers, including Net-a-Porter, Nordstrom, and Saks Fifth Avenue.

-The price points for shoes, including high heels, trainers, boots, and sandals is in the range of $420 to $1,550, while Valentino handbags can retail for anywhere between $890 to $4,350.
+The price points for shoes, including high heels, trainers, boots, and sandals are in the range of $490 to $2,850, while Valentino handbags can retail for anywhere between $750 to $6,500.

-Clothing is obviously offered at a very large price range, depending on the item and the detail and the fabric of the piece, with items ranging from $690 for a turtleneck top to $13,900 for a cashmere coat.
+Clothing is obviously offered at a very large price range, depending on the item, the detail, and the fabric of the piece, with items ranging from $820 for a bodysuit to $16,000 for an embroidered dress

 Top Picks from Valentino